 Located in Loire-Anjou-Touraine Regional Nature Park in Turquant within the Loire Valley, this estate is built in a troglodyte village – an underground village constructed from stone or caves.
 This innovative construction strategy defines this estate: part 17th-century chateau and part cave dwelling.
 From the outside, much of the hotel looks like a standard chateau, with the exception of the elements of the facade carved into the rock itself.

 The hotel features 11 suites with stone walls, authentic decor from the 1600s, and modern amenities for a true marriage of old and new.
 The experiences in the cavern area aren’t restricted to rooms, however; a heated pool is built into the rock, serving as the perfect place to relax after a long day.
 The chamber outside the pool, once the grape press room, is used as a space to exercise and relax.

 When not exploring the caverns beneath the manor, guests can enjoy breakfast daily on the sunny terrace or go for a hike or bike ride in the national park.
 Numerous historical sites are within close proximity as well.
 In the town of Turquant, home to just 500 people, visitors can explore Les Pommes Tapées du Val de Loire, a historic destination for making a traditional snack, as well as the winery of Château d’Éternes.

 A stay in a chateau in France is an experience unlike any other.
 From home-cooked dining to luxury spas within a historic stone space, staying in a chateau hotel provides modern amenities in a luxury residence once enjoyed by the French upper-class.
 With locations across the country, there’s always a wonderful country palace to stay in while traveling through France.

-If you want to make sure your vacation is as luxurious as possible, be sure to book an exclusive Blacklane car service to take you to your French chateau hotel.
+If you want to make sure your vacation is as luxurious as possible, be sure to book an exclusive Blacklane chauffeur service to take you to one of the amazing chateau hotels in France.